-CGE is launched using the cge-launch command.
+The Cray Graph Engine (CGE) is launched using the cge-launch command.
 When the CGE application is launched, a database directory is specified using the -d option of the cge-launch command.
 Initially, this directory contains RDF data in N-triples or N-quads format.
 When the application is first launched on a new database directory, the database is compiled and stored in an internal format in the same directory.
-Subsequent launches with the same database directory will use the compiled database.
-The update command can then be used to add data to an existing database or to update it.
+Subsequent launches of the application using the cge-launch command with the same database directory will use the compiled database.
+The update command can then be used to add to or update an existing database.
 For more information, see the cge-launch and update man pages.